urban-eriksson/RRT-star-u/README.md

-# RRT-ux
+# RRT-star-u
-RRT for unexplored maps.
-The proposed method uses dynamic sizing of the sampling region, depending on the results of the planning.
+Matlab demo (main.m) RRT-star for unexplored environments.
+The proposed algorithm uses dynamic size of the sampling region.
+When no path to the goal is found, the sampling region is increased.